Other Courses: MEnvSci Environmental Science

 Our Environmental Science degrees provide excellent preparation for a wide variety of graduate employment sectors as well as further study.
 We have a range of research and industry partners and this ensures that students engage with the applications of environmental science beyond university.

-Graduates have been highly successful in securing employment across the environmental sector.
-The environmental science skills and in-depth knowledge gained from the courses are attractive to employers.
+Graduates have been highly successful in securing employment across the environmental sector, due to the much sought after environmental science skills and in-depth knowledge our courses offer.
 Recent graduates have gone on to careers in environmental consultancies, local government agencies, sustainable energy companies, and conservation bodies such as wildlife trusts and Natural England.

 Other graduates have used the transferable skills gained from the course to gain employment opportunities outside of the environmental sciences.
 A degree in Environmental Science tells employers that you can analyse situations, develop solutions, handle data, communicate complex issues, deploy scientific techniques and manage projects from start to finish.
 Recent graduates have used these assets to secure employment in teaching, law, patenting, finance and banking.